fcc-joemcintyre/pollster/doc/design.md

 The client interface is implemented with React 17.0.x using ES2020 Javascript as supported by Babel.
 React-router is used for routing.
 Components use the Material-UI library and the Emotion CSS-in-JS library.

 Build is performed with npm scripts (server) and Webpack (client).
-Workspaces (npm version 7 or yarn version 1) are used for project organization.
+Workspaces (npm version 7 or later) are used for project organization.